 On the last operational Sunday of the Waverley Route on the 5th of January, a Railway Correspondence and Travel Society special hauled by Deltic D9007 Pinza struggled up the gradient to Whitrope Tunnel.
 A considerable amount of grease had been deliberately applied to the rail head along a large distance.
 It will probably never be known who did this but feelings were running high.

 The final Southbound run on the Sunday was the 21:55 off Edinburgh, the Night Midlander Sleeper.
 Reading the account intensified my anger against closure.
 Protesters carried a coffin labelled ‘British Rail‘ along the platform at Hawick.
 They even managed to unlock the parcels van and load it inside.
 At Newcastleton, the level crossing gates had been chained together so that the line was blocked.
-The protests were led by the local minister, the late Rev. Brydon Mabon, resulted in him being arrested.
+The protests were led by the local minister, the late Rev. Brydon Maben, resulted in him being arrested.
 He was only released after a deal brokered by the MP David Steele who was travelling on the train.
 Heavy stuff and reading about it had a profound effect on me particularly as I was just a young boy.

 Re-Opening the Waverley Route

 In recent years I read about the possibility of the line re-opening at least in part.
 On 6 September 2015 I’m delighted to say that the line re-opened from Edinburgh to Tweedbank.
-A few weeks prior to this Mrs Madge Elliott MBE, who had been Honoured along with her husband for voluntary work in Hawick, had the opportunity to ride on a pre-opening special train.
+A few weeks prior to this Mrs Madge Elliot MBE, who had been Honoured along with her husband for voluntary work in Hawick, had the opportunity to ride on a pre-opening special train.
 She must have been absolutely delighted and I applaud her whole heartedly.
 What an absolute legend she is.

 I was very fortunate in being able to secure a place on one of the steam specials hauled by A4 Pacific 60009 unit South Africa in October 2015.
 Geoff Brown accompanied me on the trip.
 He is also a railway engineer whom I have known for nearly 40 years.
 We were delighted to be travelling on this spectacular route.
 The scenery is akin to the Settle and Carlisle Railway.
 You really must take the opportunity to travel on this reopened line now called the Borders Railway and operated by Scotrail.